ethanmsl/Support-CLI/nvim/README.md

 [Eh, TLDR:
 1. go to plugins.lua and type `:w` to prompt plugin management
 2. anywhere, type `:TSUpdate` to start loading TreeSitter parsers
 3. LSPs (Language Servers): this is a slightly more involved issue.
-Python and JS are explained in the linked github (below), others needs to be manually added (but this is quite easy, though you'll need to understand how the plugins work)
+Python and JS are explained in the linked github (below), others needs to be manually added (but this is quite easy! :)
 and, uh... *tada!*-ish :)
 ]